ballerina-platform/module-ballerina-time/README.md

 time, with nanosecond precision and support for complex cases such as leap seconds and daylight saving time.

-## Key Features

-- UTC time generation and manipulation with nanosecond precision
-- Monotonic time for measuring elapsed durations from an unspecified epoch
-- Civil (localized) time with date, time, timezone, and daylight saving information
-- Time zone lookup by zone ID or system default
-- Conversions between UTC, Civil, and RFC 3339 string representations

-## Module Details

 ### UTC time
 The `time:Utc` is the tuple representation of the UTC.
 The UTC represents the number of seconds from a specified epoch.
 Here, the epoch is the UNIX epoch of 1970-01-01T00:00:00Z.